2-alchemists/krossboard-docs/content/contact/support.md

 We treat any feedback or issues with a special care and with the priority it deserves.

 ## Submit an issue
-You're experiencing a problem, please open an issue through our [issue tracker](https://github.com/2-alchemists/krossboard).
+If you're experiencing a problem with Krossboard, please open an issue through our [issue tracker](https://github.com/2-alchemists/krossboard).

 Provide as much detail as possible, and don't miss to indicate the version of Krossboard.

 ## Contact us
-You're looking for information not available on this website, please fill in the form below.
+If you're looking for information not available on this website, please fill in the form below.

 Our typical response time is 48 hours on working days.